The glitter and glam at the gala evening of the indie film fest.

-The glitter and glam of Film Festivals attracts film lovers, film professionals and cinephiles of all kind.
-Along with the oldest running in Europe -Venice Film Festival- and the biggest and most glamourous Cannes Film Festival, there is another name that is worth remembering - and attending.
-The Raindance Film Festival, celebrates its 24th anniversary this year, has done so with style.
+The glitter and glam of Film Festivals attract film lovers, film professionals, and cinephiles of all kind.
+Along with the oldest running in Europe -Venice Film Festival- and the biggest and most glamourous Cannes Film Festival, there is another name that is worth remembering – and attending.
+The Raindance Film Festival celebrates its 24th anniversary this year, has done so with style.

 But as it approaches its first quarter century, London’s Raindance Film Festival is embracing the chaos ushered in by the rise of new technologies.
 “You’d think after 24 years it would get easier,” says festival founder Elliot Grove.
 “But it doesn’t, it just gets different.”
 Different indeed.
 This year was the festival’s global reach: the event received more than 8,000 submissions from over 100 countries.
 “Our programmers were tortured,” Grove says.
 “From that -many submissions-, how could they pick the 85 shorts, 107 features and documentaries, the Vr projects, the music videos, and the web series pilots?
 In the early [days] of Raindance, all those years ago, when John Major was still prime minister, we showed absolutely everything, and now we show practically nothing of what is submitted.
 “I guess the other hallmark of Raindance over the last three or four years is that we do not show any of the local distributors’ films, so our films, including opening and closing night, come from the submissions that we get,” Grove says.
 “Inexperienced members of the team say, ‘Oh we should call up so-and-so and get a big film,’ but the older programmers say, ‘The opening film will find us’ — as it has this year.”